Measures of complexity and entanglement in fermionic many-body systems: The canonical basis or natural orbital set

-We show here how using the canonical basis set one can get insight into how many single-particle states are needed to accurately describe various properties and why one should introduce them in an accurate treatment of pairing correlations in particular.
+We show here how using the canonical~\cite{Ring:2004} (introduced for treating superfluid systems) or natural orbital~\cite{Lowdin:1956a,Lowdin:1956} basis set one can get insight into how many single-particle states are needed to accurately describe various properties of a physical system.

-As the single-particle strength is spread by interactions over a wide energy interval the structure of the many-body wave-functions is always very complex.
-Even in a reduced single-particle Hilbert space, as used in shell-model calculations, the number of contributing Slater determinants is of the order of tens of billions~\cite{Johnson:2018}, a number which varies very strongly depending on the type of the single-particle set of wave-functions used.
-This number is optimal only if one uses the canonical basis/natural orbital set~\cite{Davidson:1972,Coleman:1963,Coleman:1963a}.
-The complexity can be quantified for any quantum state $|\Phi\rangle $ by evaluating the orbital entanglement/quantum Boltzmann one-body entropy~\cite{Nordheim:1928,Uehling:1933,Bulgac:2022,Klich:2006,Amico:2008, Horodecki:2009,Haque:2009,Eisert:2010,Boguslawski:2014,Robin:2021}
+As the single-particle strength is spread by interactions over a wide energy interval the structure of the many-body wave function is always very complex.
+Even in a reduced single-particle Hilbert space, as used in shell-model calculations, the number of contributing Slater determinants is of the order of tens of billions~\cite{Johnson:2018}, a number which depends very strongly on the type of the single-particle set of wave functions used.
+This number is only optimal if one uses the canonical or natural orbital set~\cite{Lowdin:1956a,Lowdin:1956,Davidson:1972,Coleman:1963,Coleman:1963a}.
+The complexity can be quantified for any quantum state $|\Phi\rangle $ by evaluating the orbital entanglement/quantum Boltzmann one-body entropy~\cite{Nordheim:1928,Uehling:1933,Bulgac:2022,Klich:2006,Amico:2008, Horodecki:2009,Haque:2009,Eisert:2010,Boguslawski:2014,Gigena:2015,Robin:2021}